FOR IMMEDIATE RELEASE

 I just wanted to write and tell you and your staff and All the speakers from the Congress what a wonderful job that you all did.
 I am so glad that my daughter was a part of this and had the opportunity to come.
 I think I got just as much out of it as she did and maybe more from some of the speakers.
 I just thought that they could not of been better and in the place I am in my life a lot of the speakers spoke to me and I will use a lot of what they were taking about in my life today as well.

-I give you all a huge round of applause to all that you have done for these scholars and their families.
+I give you all a huge round of applause to all that you have done for these delegates and their families.
 Yes there will be glitches in events this big and that is expected but all in all it was wonderful and you did a great job and should be so proud!!

 Kayla is hoping that the student that she has invited for November decides to come cause she really would like to be a part of it again in November for free of course this time but she would love to be there again.